 - granulated sugar

-For every 1 pound of pitted and chopped plums you will need 1/3 cup granulated sugar.
+For every 1 pound of pitted and chopped plums you will need 1/3 to 1/2 cup granulated sugar (use the smaller amount for sweeter plums, and the higher amount if they are more tart).
 The plums need to be cut in medium sized chunks.
 Once you have weighed your plums, put them in a non-reactive bowl and add the proper amount of sugar.
 Stir to mix completely, cover, and set aside.
 If you intend to make the jam the next day, leave the plums someplace cool, but not the refrigerator.
 If you need more time, you can put the plum mix in the refrigerator or even the freezer.

 You shouldn’t process more than 6 cups of the plum mix at a time unless you have a larger than usual sized stock pot.
 It adds too much time to the processing which can cause your pectin to break down, and you can also have the jam foam up too much where it can overflow the pot.

-Place the plum mixture into a large stockpot fitted with a thermometer (see Food Canning 101!).
+Place the plum mixture into a large stockpot fitted with a thermometer.
 Bring your liquid to a boil* stirring only occasionally to keep the pulp from burning on the bottom and continue to boil** until the gelling point is reached.
 This is 10 degrees above the boiling point of water at your elevation.
 For me at near sea-level, I remove my pot from the heat the moment it hits 222 degrees.

 If your jam threatens to foam over your pot, wave a wooden spoon through the bubbles to break them up.
 Do not stir!
 Just break up the bubbles.